keithrbennett/wifiwand/README.md

 Command Line Switches:                    [wifi-wand version 2.14.0 at https://github.com/keithrbennett/wifiwand]

--o {i,j,k,p,y}            - outputs data in inspect, JSON, pretty JSON, puts, or YAML format when not in shell mode -p wifi_port_name         - override automatic detection of port name with this name -s                        - run in shell mode
+-o {i,j,k,p,y}            - outputs data in inspect, JSON, pretty JSON, puts, or YAML format when not in shell mode -p wifi_interface_name    - override automatic detection of interface name with this name -s                        - run in shell mode
 -v                        - verbose mode (prints OS commands and their outputs)